Managing mobile production-inventory systems influenced by a modulation process: Heuristics

-The Dynamic No-Flexibility policy (DNF) is a dynamic policy for which the following integer program that accounts for the future cost must be solved at every decision epoch.
-We make use of the static belief approximation $\hat{v}_l^{F,\theta}$ of the $L=1$ subproblems' solutions (from \Cref{stat_L1}) in the future cost term.
-Additionally, we assume that the \textit{local information assumption}, which ensures $\bm{\hat{\lambda}}(d_l^n,\bm{x})$ sufficiently approximates $\bm{\hat{\lambda}}(\bm{d},\bm{z},\bm{x})$ when picking the approximate local cost-to-go function ${v}_l^{F,\theta}, \ \ \forall \ l \in \{1, \dots, L \}$, is satisfied.
+The \acf{DNF} policy is a dynamic policy of executing inventory control at each location for a fixed production module configuration, disallowing both stock and module relocations.
+The following integer program that accounts for the future cost must be solved at every decision epoch to implement the \ac{DNF} policy.
+We make use of the static belief approximation $\hat{v}_l^{F}$ of the $L=1$ subproblems' solutions (from \autoref{stat_L1}) in the future cost term.
+Additionally, we assume that for every $ l \in \{1, \dots, L \}$, the local controller approximates $\bm{\hat{\lambda}}(\bm{d},\bm{z},\bm{x})$ as $\bm{\hat{\lambda}}(d_l^n,\bm{x})$ by using the data sourced locally (i.e., $d_l^n$, the demand realized at location $l$).
+This assumption allows the decomposition of the cost-to-go term by location.

+We note that the \ac{DNF} policy is independent of the coefficient $\theta$, making it a suitable benchmark.

 where $M$ is the number of demand outcomes at any location $l$.
 For this integer program, as the future cost term is obtained from a lookup table and is a nonlinear expression, binary variables $w(l,q)$ are used to choose the production decisions at the current epoch.
 The constraints account for inventory flows, namely, of held ($ r_l^n$) and backordered ($o_l^n $) quantities.
 The value function approximation used for this policy remains relevant for the cases with flexibility as well.